telefonicaid/fiware-cygnus/doc/flume_extensions_catalogue/orion_kafka_sink.md

 ##<a name="section1"></a>Functionality
 `com.iot.telefonica.cygnus.sinks.OrionKafkaSink`, or simply `OrionKafkaSink` is a sink designed to persist NGSI-like context data events within a [Apache Kafka](http://kafka.apache.org/) deployment.
 Usually, such a context data is notified by a [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) instance, but could be any other system speaking the <i>NGSI language</i>.

 Independently of the data generator, NGSI context data is always transformed into internal Flume events at Cygnus sources.
-In the end, the information within these Flume events must be mapped into specific HDFS data structures at the Cygnus sinks.
+In the end, the information within these Flume events must be mapped into specific Kafka data structures at the Cygnus sinks.

 Next sections will explain this in detail.